flock-homes/pdftk-java/README.md

 ### Standalone binary (native image :warning: **Experimental**)

-> :warning: Has issues with GraalVM 20.2, see issue #68.
+> :warning: Has issues with GraalVM 20.2 and 20.3, see issue #68.

 Building a standalone binary requires [GraalVM](https://www.graalvm.org), which replaces the standard JDK,